Cal Raleigh Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in the league.
+- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.05).

-- The Giants have the 12th-ranked team ERA across all league pitching staffs (4.02).
+- Giants pitchers combine to surrender 90 home runs (one per game), the eighth-fewest in the league.

-- Giants pitchers combine to surrender the sixth-fewest home runs in baseball (88 total, one per game).
+- The righty's last appearance was on Friday against the New York Mets, when he threw five innings, surrendering two earned runs while giving up six hits.

-- His most recent time out was on Thursday against the Toronto Blue Jays, when the right-hander threw six innings, surrendering two earned runs while giving up three hits.
+- The 35-year-old has an ERA of 3.12, with 8.5 strikeouts per nine innings, in 15 games this season.
+Opponents have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.